 Root Canal Therapy

-Root canal therapy is completed during one to three office visits depending on the patient’s specific needs.
-To begin the procedure, a small hole is drilled through the top of the tooth into the inner chamber.
+Root canal therapy is completed during one to three dentist office visits.
+The number of visits for your specific treatment depends on your specific dental needs.
+To begin the procedure, your mouth will first be numbed.
+Then, a small hole is drilled through the top of the tooth into the inner chamber.
 The diseased tissue is removed and the chamber is cleaned and disinfected.

 Request a Dental Exam Today

 Remove infection at the source and prevent future oral health problems.
-Call the Stewart Dental Group at 704-255-4256.
-You can also request an appointment with Dr. Randall or Melissa Stewart online today.
+Call Stewart Dental Group in Charlotte at 704-255-4256.
+You can also request a dental exam online with Dr. Randall or Melissa Stewart on our website.

 Root Canal FAQs